 - Don't consume caffeine after 4:00 p.m. or so.
 Avoid other stimulants like cigarettes as well.

 - Avoid alcohol before bedtime.
 Alcohol disrupts the brain's normal patterns during sleep.

 - Try to stay in a pattern with a regular bedtime and wakeup time, even on weekends.

-For more information on sleep and related topics, check out the links on the next page.
+For more information on sleep and related topics, check out the links below.